 Great news for our kids!
 Arizona legislators passed Bill 2134, legalizing the use of sunscreen in Arizona schools.
-This means that all schools can now make sunscreen available to their students, support its use in the schools, and even help students apply it.
+All schools can now make sunscreen available to their students, support its use in the schools, and even help students apply it.

 This is wonderful news, and as a strong supporter of sun safety, the Skin Cancer Institute would like to help you encourage sunscreen use in your school.
 The Skin Cancer Institute (SCI) has a program designed specifically to help make sunscreen available called “Protect Your Skin” (PYS).